 There are two techniques to try in making this infused oil: hot method and cold method.
 Both call for the same ingredients, but the hot method uses a double boiler or crock pot (which is much speedier) while the cold method doesn't (which takes a longer infusion time).

-For the hot method, start by heating 1 cup of coconut oil on the stove in a double boiler.
+For the hot method, start by heating one cup of coconut oil on the stove in a double boiler.
 In the absence of this appliance, you can recreate the effect a double boiler by heating water in a cooking pot filled halfway on medium to low heat.
 Add a small pot, like a saucepan, that sits above the water and leaves the edges of the bigger pot uncovered.
 Add the oil and 1/2 cup of freshly ground coffee, and leave on heat for several hours.
 Once it's well combined, strain the infused oil through a coffee filter letting it drip into a clean cup for an hour or two.
-Pour the infused oil into a glass bottle with eye dropper (such as Seafulee's Amber Glass Bottles) and enjoy.
+Pour the infused oil into a glass bottle with an eyedropper, such as Eternal Amber Glass Bottle with Eyedropper ($23.99 for 48, amazon.com), and enjoy.

 For the cold method, combine fresh ground coffee and coconut oil in an airtight glass bottle.
 Set it aside for a month, ensuring that it stays in a warm spot so the coconut oil doesn't solidify.
 Once a week, shake the bottle to help infuse the oil.

 Chop two cups of melt and pour soap (such as ArtMinds Soap-Making Shea Butter Soap ($9.99, michaels.com) into ice-cube-sized squares for easy melting, then pour the cubes into a microwave-safe bowl.
 Melt soap cubes in a microwave for 30 seconds to start, then in 10-second intervals until it melts completely (in this case, it took one minute and 30 seconds to melt a full bowl of soap).